 I’m learning a lot of things on the road of life, and one of those things is that some children will not sleep past 6AM unless they are sealed in a pitch black chamber.
 There’s one thing I do know, as much as I love the white faux-wood blinds that I installed in almost every window of my home, they do not block light completely, especially those thrilling morning sunbeams.
 To remedy this morning light leakage situation, I decided to give the whole blackout curtain theory a try, and when I started looking into them ($$$) I realized that making my own could be a much more cost effective alternative.

-For just about $20/each, I created a set of DIY blackout roman shades that, get this, actually function with a string.
-I’m pretty excited about them, especially considering that it was a more complex undertaking than if I had created long hanging blackout shades.
+For just about $20/each, I created a set of DIY blackout roman shades that, get this, actually function with a string for a nice, minimal window treatment look that lots of people gravitate to these days.
+I’m pretty excited about them, especially considering that it was a more complex undertaking than if I were to create long hanging blackout shades or curtains.

 I’m even more excited to show you what I used to make this project happen.

 When I factored in a radiator placement, the concept of a roman shade worked best in this kid’s room where I could pull them up and away from the ground to let light in.
-It’s not the first time I made a roman shade and showcased its design for DIY Network, but this one was concepted a little differently.
+It’s not the first time I made a roman shade and showcased its design for DIY Network–see this roman shade tutorial that uses metal chain and felt to cover a whole doorway–but this one was concepted a little differently.

 I thought a lot about materials from which I could make curtains after finding that most stores sold blackout panels at about $30/window at the size I needed.
 Turns out, you can buy yardage of blackout fabric right at the craft store, and with an almost-always-available-coupon you can get your fabric at <$4/yard.
-When it came time to pick a fabric, I thought a lot about getting a common fabric from the same craft store, but the options neither matched her bedroom especially well (quilting fabric), or were cost prohibitive (home decor-weight fabric), but I had a last ditch effort kind of idea: use a flat sheet from a bedroom sheet set
+When it came time to pick a fabric, I thought a lot about getting a common fabric from the same craft store, but the options neither matched her bedroom especially well (this being quilting fabric), or were cost prohibitive (this being the home decor-weight fabric), but I had a last ditch effort kind of idea: use a flat sheet from a bedroom sheet set

 All materials used: